 - 16 additional Oreo cookies, pulsed into a fine crumb

-Slice and serve cake.
-Leftover cake may be covered and stored in the refrigerator for up to 3 days.
+- Slice and serve cake.
+Leftover cake can be covered and stored in the refrigerator for up to 3 days.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.